Deploy: Docker Compose

 • Resource limits (1 GB memory for the app)

-• Strict CSP — only wss:// WebSocket connections (no plain ws://)
+• Strict CSP — only wss:// WebSocket connections

-Visit https://hotline.yourorg.com and follow the setup wizard to create your admin account and configure channels.
+Visit https://hotline.yourorg.com and follow the setup wizard.

 Manual setup